Guest author and mother of twins, Alicia Walters, shares some much-needed perspective on letting kids be kids.

 Apparently my generation of mothers is expected to have our children Kindergarten-ready at an earlier age, preschool is being imposed on families in some communities, and tweens are expected to decide on a college major when they start middle school.

-Is this attention on growing up so fast really serving our kids?
+Is this push to grow up so fast really serving our kids?

 Being in the middle of raising four children, I can attest that a child learns at his or her own pace.
 I have played that game of trying to compare one child’s abilities at a given age to another.
 The truth is you can’t compare one child to another, because they are so unique that doing so leads only to frustration and unfair expectations.